MLjungg/gazetteer/README.md

 You also need to download a word embedding file, this can be found here: http://vectors.nlpl.eu/repository/#

+The run time is approx 1 h.

-In the data directory you will find my attemp to find words belonging to the cathegories "HEALTH" and "POLITICS".
+In the data directory you will find my attemp to find words belonging to the GDPR sensitive cathegories: health, poltiics, race, sexual orientation and religion.